Courtesy Pay Disclosures and Agreement

 - Point of Sale (POS) Debit Card PIN Transactions.
 These are transactions where you use your debit card and you enter your PIN number at the time of the sale.
 They are similar to ATM withdrawals because money is usually deducted from your account immediately at the time of the transaction.
 However, some POS transactions are not presented for payment immediately; it depends on the merchant.

 - Signature Debit Card Transactions.
-These are transactions where you make a purchase with your debit card and you do not enter your PIN but you are instead asked to sign for the purchase.
+These are transactions where you make a purchase with your debit card and you do not enter your PIN but you instead may be asked to sign for the purchase.
 As described above, in these situations, the merchant may seek prior authorization for the transaction.
 When that happens, we generally place a temporary hold against the available funds in your account.
 We refer to this temporary hold as an “authorization hold,” and the amount of the authorization hold will be subtracted from your available balance.
 Authorizations are deducted from your available balance but not your actual balance as they are received by us throughout each day.
 At some point after you sign for the transaction, it is processed by the merchant and submitted to us for posting to your account.
 This can happen hours or sometimes days after you signed for it, depending on the merchant and its processing company.
 These payment requests are received in real time throughout the day and are posted to your account as they are received.
 Please note: the amount of an authorization hold may differ from the actual payment because the final transaction amount may not yet be known to the merchant when the authorization request is submitted.
 For example, if you use your card at a restaurant, a hold will be placed in the amount of the bill presented to you, but when the transaction posts it will include any tip that you may have added to the bill.
 This may also be the case where you swipe your debit card at gas stations and hotels and other retail establishments.
 We cannot control how much a merchant asks us to authorize, or when a merchant submits a transaction for payment.
 The fact that we put an authorization hold on your available balance does not mean the authorization is set aside and made available to pay the specific transaction authorized.
 The hold is simply a reduction in your available balance based on the fact that we have authorized a transaction and the Credit Union is therefore obligated to pay it when presented.

 - Debit card transactions can be recurring or nonrecurring.
 Recurring transactions are where you use your debit card to set up a recurring monthly payment, such as a gym membership.
 Nonrecurring transactions are one time or everyday transactions that are authorized each time you use your debit card.
 Using your debit card at a restaurant is an example of a one-time or nonrecurring transaction.
+We will rely on how the merchant characterizes the transaction for purposes of processing it and your only recourse for an improperly coded transaction is with the merchant who submitted it to us.

 This is a general description of how certain types of transactions are posted.
 These practices may change and we reserve the right to pay items in any order we chose as permitted by law.